All Episodes

 It's a scary place to be.

-That's why by the way, it only had a population of around 2,000, maybe a little more, and the population went down significantly.
+By the way, it only had a population of around 2,000, maybe a little more.

 And he got away with that.

-Does not surprise me with that town how bad it was.
+Does not surprise me with that town, how bad it was.

 Nothing improved when he was there.

-Um she had to abandon her home because she couldn't sell it when she moved into a um old age high rise.
+A very good friend of mine who passed away, she was in her 90s, she had to abandon her home because she couldn't sell it when she moved into an old age high-rise.

 He wants to open up the jails in Pennsylvania and let out at least a third of convicted inmates.

-It's kind of hard to get anybody in jail today because of liberalism and socialism and and defund and dismantle and no bail laws, and he wants to let those people out of jail.
+It's kind of hard to get anybody in jail today because of liberalism and socialism and defund and dismantle and no bail laws.

 He wants to end fracking so people can't work.